nloum/CommandLineParserInjector/README.md

 This library makes it easy to write C# command line apps that use dependency injection.
 To use it:

 1. Add a dependency on `CommandLineParserInjector`
+2. Add a dependency on `Microsoft.Extensions.Hosting`
-2. Put the following code in your `Program.cs` file:
+3. Put the following code in your `Program.cs` file:

 ```
 IHost host = Host.CreateDefaultBuilder()